This post may contain affiliate links. See my disclosure policy to learn more.

 3. Scale Down the Guest List

 - Before COVID-19, a common wedding guests count we used to see was 150-200 people.
 However, you might still consider scaling your event size way down (please also double check HERE to see if regulations have changed, as well as your state and local governments).
-We’re of course hopeful that things will look a lot more stable by 2021, but it seems very likely that the Coronavirus (COVID-19) will still be at least a minor factor to consider.
+We’re of course hopeful that things will look a lot more stable by 2021, however, Coronavirus (COVID-19) will still be at least a minor factor to consider.
 Depending on where you are in the planning process, it would definitely make sense for you to scale down the guest list and cut out international and cross-country guests.
+Check out this resource about what’s called a “Micro Wedding”, to see if this might be the best option for you.

 The Intimate Wedding You’ve Always Wanted